Who we are and what we do

-Over it’s six years existence it has helped most (if not all) voluntary and community groups in New Mills and works to make New Mills a better place to live and work in.
+Over it’s seven years existence it has helped most (if not all) voluntary and community groups in New Mills and works to make New Mills a better place to live and work in.

 It holds regular meetings, these are minuted, published and include a financial report – the groups finances are managed using a package called ‘Quickfile’, members of the public can request access to view the finances

 - Beth Atkins